-An example of using different methods in collaboration with Shirley involved me adopting the PCT core principle of enabling her to set the agenda in terms of what she talked about in the session and incorporating a relaxation strategy (Clark et al, 1994) to help her manage her anxiety.
-I also included the use of socratic questions (Padesky, 1993) to help her in guided discovery.
+An example of using different methods in collaboration with Shirley involved me adopting the PCT core principle of enabling her to set the agenda in terms of what she talked about in the session and incorporating a cognitive-behavioural relaxation strategy (Clark et al, 1994) to help her manage her anxiety.
+At various times I asked her socratic questions (Padesky, 1993) to help her in guided discovery.
 For example, when Shirley placed an object of a donkey carrying a heavy load into the sand I asked her, "So in terms of the load....what would you say that little donkey was carrying?" and she responded, "all the negative things people say...carrying all that...hurts".
 Shirley went on to explore her isolation and pain in greater depth, meeting her need to speak out loud some of the difficult things she had not said before.